X9Z0-M2/psobb-drop-radar/README.md

     2. Place "Drop Radar" folder inside the "addons" folder where all the other psobb addons are.
         * Note: all files; *init.lua*, *configuration.lua* must be inside "Drop Radar"
-        * *options.lua* file should be created upon next launch of the game if not present
+        * *options.lua* file should be created if you make a settings change to store them.